kiwi0fruit/ultimate-question/files/issues_dump.md

 * [ ] https://news.ycombinator.com/item?id=22871806

-# Topics to write comments and posts about

-* Turing completeness vs Evolution open-endedness short post on μ-recursive functions
-* Lacking postulate from physics to accompany natural selections postulates

 # Discrete energy flow as a base for space and time -> hierarchy of energy levels

 Base level can convert only a small amount of energy to small chunks of space (I don't know what this nonsense means).
 The next level can combine chunks from the previous level and hence get access to higher total energies (and more complex space structures).